Listen, Understand, Interpret, and Explore

 Please note: Course registration fee will not be refunded.
 Consider whether you are able to participate prior to applying.
 Dates are subject to some modification but will be on the day of the week and at the time indicated.

-June TBD Interviews and Case Presentation for Pre-Matriculation Applicants
+June TBD Interviews and Case Presentation for Part-time Candidate Applicants

 Application--Due May 31st!